swax/NAISYS/README.md

   - `talk` - Communicate with the local agent to give hints or ask questions (the agent itself does not know about talk and is directed to use `comment` or `llmail` for communication)
 - Special Commands usable by the LLM as well as by the debug prompt
   - `comment "<note>"` - The LLM is directed to use this for 'thinking out loud' which avoids 'invalid command' errors
+  - `trimsession <indexes>` - Removes the specified prompts and respective output with matching `<indexes>`.
+For example '1-5, 8, 11-13'
   - `endsession "<note>"` - Clear the context and start a new session.
     - The LLM is directed to track it's context size and to end the session with a note before running over the context limit
   - `pause <seconds>` - Can be used by the debug agent or the LLM to pause execution for a set number of seconds
 - NAISYS apps
   - `llmail` - A context friendly 'mail system' used for agent to agent communication
   - `llmynx` - A context friendly wrapping on the lynx browser that can use a separate LLM to reduce the size of a large webpage into something that can fit into the LLM's context
-  - `genimg "<description>" <filepath>` - Generates an image with the given description, save at the specified path
+  - `genimg "<description>" <filepath>` - Generates an image with the given description, save at the specified fully qualified path

 ## Running NAISYS from Source